KYVENetwork/docs/docs/validators/protocol_nodes/pools/osmosis/run_osmosis_node.md

 - the `osmosisd` <strong>v6</strong> binary in the `upgrades/v5/bin` directory,
 - the `osmosisd` <strong>v8</strong> binary in the `upgrades/v7/bin` directory and
 - the `osmosisd` <strong>v10</strong> binary in the `upgrades/v9/bin` directory.

-The [dockerized Osmosis node](#2-osmosis-docker-container) is built with this setup by default.